nrth3rnlb/picard-plugin-shelves/README.md

 ### Smart Shelf Detection

-The plugin includes intelligent detection to prevent confusion:
+The plugin has semi-intelligent recognition to avoid confusion:

 - **Default and known shelves** are always recognised correctly
 - **Suspicious folder names** are automatically identified and treated as misplaced files: